WPP-Public/Potato-ACE/src/ace/components/select/README.md

 ## Usage

 The list of options is displayed when users click on the trigger or press <kbd>&#8593;</kbd>, <kbd>&#8595;</kbd>, <kbd>Enter</kbd> or <kbd>Space</kbd> while the trigger is focused, with <kbd>&#8593;</kbd> selecting the last option in the list and the other three keys selecting the first.
-The list is aware of it's position in the window and ensures that it is fully visible in the viewport.
+The list is aware of it's position within the window and ensures that it is fully visible in the viewport.
 It will hence appear below the trigger and aligned to it's left edge if there is enough space, otherwise it will appear above and/or aligned to the right edge, as necessary.

 Clicking on an option or navigating to it using <kbd>&#8593;</kbd> or <kbd>&#8595;</kbd> and pressing <kbd>Enter</kbd> or <kbd>Space</kbd> will select the option, hide the list and update the trigger text to match that of the selected option, and then dispatch the `ace-select-option-chosen` custom event.